KatLantyss/Acer-Swift-IceLake-Hackintosh-OpenCore/README.md

 ## BIOS

 > We accept no liability for any loss or damage howsoever changing BIOS with this guidance and cause damage on your device.
-Please be careful and Please be careful and make sure you know what you are doing.
+Please be careful and make sure you know what you are doing.

 - Due to some BIOS setting options are hidden by **Acer**, we can use several tools to help us matching [**Intel BIOS Settings | OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html#intel-bios-settings), here are the steps below.